edmtorres/Mito_nuclear_incompatibility/mtDNA_copynumber/mtDNA_copynumber_readme.txt

 					${1} = name of *.idxstats file
 					${2} = read length - this is calculated by extract_copy_no.sh file

-			3. *_cov_bam.txt: list of IDs and their corresponding bam files.
+			3. *_cov_bam.txt: list of IDs and their corresponding bam files, as well as the ftp site for each one.
 				* = {low, high}

 		Folders: